 - Numerical methods:

 - Integration, root finding, sorting, histograms and distributions

 - Error analysis, probability density distributions and moments

 - Sampling, fitting, comparing data and models

 The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of the basic principles of python programming and scripting, statistics and data analysis, as detailed in the learning outcomes.

 Thus, the summative assessment for this module consists of one piece of coursework and a final exam:

 The final exam will be 1.5 hours long and will contain two sections: section A (15 marks) is compulsory and all questions will need to be answered; section B has 3 questions of 15 marks each, with 2 questions to be answered, for a total of 45 marks.

 Formative assessment and feedback

-Detailed written feedback will be provided for each submitted coursework.
+Detailed written feedback will be provided for submitted coursework.
 Additional feedback will be provided during lab sessions by means of verbal feedback from the academics.